Kwannam/Model1/README.md

-use Leaf.pt(in upload floder) to detect in YOLOv5
+Use Leaf.pt(in upload floder) to detect in YOLOv5